Build Your Program

 Have a question?

 Need more info about the Urban Studies Program?
 Not sure which courses are right for you?
 Interested in combining USP with a major or minor in another program?
 We can help.
-Contact our program coordinator, Jannie Chien.
+Contact our program coordinator, Rima Oassey.

 Is a community placement for you?